8 to be Inducted Into Hall of Fame

 Roy Hobbs Baseball

-The Roy Hobbs Hall of Fame will induct 11 new members with its Class of 2016.
+The Roy Hobbs Hall of Fame will induct 8 members with its Class of 2017.

-The 11 were elected by the current members of the Hall of Fame and the 12-member Board of Trustees in a process that covered the summer months.
+The 11 were elected by the 43 current members of the Hall of Fame and the 12-member Board of Trustees in process that covered the summer months.

-Additionally the Trustees also selected two individuals to receive the Hall’s Brian Mullen Ambassador of Baseball award, which recognizes their Meritorious Service as an Ambassador of Amateur Baseball.
+Additionally, the Trustees selected Bonnie Fear to receive the Hall’s Brian Mullen Ambassador of Baseball award, which recognizes their Meritorious Service as an Ambassador of Amateur Baseball.

-The Class of 2016 and the Ambassadors will be presented and honored at an induction ceremony and dinner at the Dolphin Room of The Shell Factory in North Fort Myers on Sunday, Nov.
-13, during the 2016 Roy Hobbs World Series.
+The Class of 2017 and the Ambassador honorees will be presented and honored at an induction ceremony and dinner at the Dolphin Room of The Shell Factory in North Fort Myers on Sunday, November 11, during the 2017 Roy Hobbs World Series.